Carpal tunnel syndrome: information & recommended doctors

 What is carpal tunnel syndrome?

-Carpal tunnel syndrome is the compression of the median nerve, which is found in the wrist area.
-This nerve runs from the shoulder into the upper and lower arm.
+Carpal tunnel syndrome is the compression of the median nerve, which is located in the wrist area.
+This nerve runs from the shoulder into the upper arm and forearm.

 The carpal tunnel is located on the inside of the wrist.
-The nervus medianus and various ligaments and tendons run through this tunnel.
+The median nerve as well as various ligaments and tendons run through this tunnel.

 Carpal tunnel syndrome is relatively common and often occurs on both sides.
-Children are rarely affected, but it is more common in people between 40 and 70 years of age.
+Children are rarely affected, but it occurs more frequently in people between the ages of 40 and 70.
 Statistically, women are affected more often than men.

 What are the causes of carpal tunnel syndrome?